SYBreloom/DDoS-detection/README.md

-DDoS attack detecion in SDN
+DDoS attack detetcion in SDN

 Machine-learning based method with two phase detection.

-The main purpose is to reduce the communicational overhead when performing detecion.
+The main purpose is to reduce the communicational overhead when performing detection.